 Please note that the overpull algorithm is still in an experimental state.
-So far it has not yet been testet in practice.
+So far it has not yet been tested in practice.
 Please give us feedback whether this implementation is useful and how you estimate the quality of the result.

 Background information: The overpull algorithm relies on a matrix Rjk, which specifies how much the pitch increase of string k lowers the pitch of string j.
 For this matrix we have devised a theoretical model which uses various simplifications and approximations.
 You can help us to improve the algorithm by playing all keys again in the tuning mode after completion of the overpull tuning, correcting the vertical position of the red markers.
 The theory is correct if they are scattered around the green line.
 However, systematic deviations from the green line indicate that the model has to be revised.
 In this case please send us a screen shot.